 Ever been mixing for a while and noticed you’re constantly having to turn up the speakers?
 This is due to ear fatigue.
 When mixing for long periods of time you’re constantly adjusting to the level of sound getting outputted through your speakers which often results in you wanting to turn it up over and over again.
 The danger is, you could be hitting above 112dB+ without even noticing it!
 We recommend for every hour of mixing, you take at least a 15 minute break.

-Having Tinnitus as a mix engineer is pretty much game over.
-Although being a mix engineer will be the least of your troubles when you’re not able to sleep at night or have a second of peace.
-Whilst there are workarounds to mixing with Tinnitus, the bottom line is that it’s probably best to take every precautionary action you can to avoid suffering from it so you’re able to have a long and prosperous career.
+Having Tinnitus as a mix engineer can be a real source of frustration.
+Whilst there are workarounds to mixing with Tinnitus, the bottom line is that it’s probably best to take every precautionary action you can to avoid suffering from it.